Watercolor paints contain four principal ingredients: pigments, natural or synthetic, mineral or organic gum arabic.

 Includes the following.

-Is extremely coarse or textured.
-When manufactured, cylinders are not used to press the paper flat; they are often not pressed or pressed mechanically, resulting in highly textured and rough surfaces.
-These papers can withstand multiple washes in wet mediums and are typically preferred by pastelists to enhance texture.
+It is highly coarse or textured.
+When manufactured, cylinders are not used to press the paper flat; they are often not pressed at all, or pressed mechanically, resulting in highly textured, rough surfaces.
+These papers can withstand multiple washes in wet media and are typically preferred by pastelists for enhancing texture.

 Hotpress vs. Coldpress

-"Hotpress," "Coldpress," or "Rough" are all designations assigned to watercolor paper.
-There are different processes for making paper.
-Each method produces a different tooth or surface texture.
+"Hotpress," "Coldpress," and "Rough" are all designations for watercolor paper.
+Different processes make paper, producing a different tooth or surface texture.

 Hotpress

-Is extremely smooth.
-When it is manufactured, heated cylinders press the paper flat, and this causes the paper to mold and flatten, resulting in a smooth surface.
-Hotpress papers are typically preferred by portrait artists, pen & ink artists, detailed watercolor paintings, or anyone looking for control or precision in their mark-making.
+It is incredibly smooth.
+When manufactured, heated cylinders press the paper flat, causing it to mold and flatten into a smooth surface.
+Hotpress papers are typically preferred by portrait artists, pen-and-ink artists, and anyone looking for control or precision in their mark-making, including detailed watercolor paintings.

 Coldpress

-Is coarse or textured.
-When manufactured, unheated cylinders press the paper flat, resulting in small groves on the surface.
+It is coarse or textured.
+When manufactured, unheated cylinders press the paper flat, leaving minor grooves on its surface.
 Coldpress papers are typically preferred by landscape artists, watercolor artists, pastelists, or anyone looking to exploit the surface texture.

 Tools